Mindgreppers/lifemaker_web/content/_index.md

 > I am that (indivisible, unborn, undying, formless, eternal Self).

-I am the center of the circle on which exist objects like mind, body and World.
+I am the center of the circle on whose circumference exist objects like mind, body and World.
 Like gold exists without its jewels (forms), but the jewels can not exist without the Gold, I exist even when there is no thought, body or world but they can not exist without me.
 I am them.
 But they are not me.
 Because I am eternal and unchanging, the source of everything, which exists also in deep sleep as well in dreams - only I am real.
-The mind, body and World have a lifespan, and are forever changing.
+The mind, ego, body and World have a lifespan, and are forever changing.
 Hence how can they be called real? *Read more about our philosophy [here](/philosophy)*

 *If we truly realised this One Absolute Truth (the center point) passed by the teachings of all relegions, sages and prophets in different ways, suited for their times and places, we would not be fighting over issues at the circle, because we will all be aligned at the source, the center, the dot.
 There will be peace, prosperity and happiness for humanity.*